 Komatra has researched community health and social policy including community drug use, village health volunteers, and primary care in Thailand.
 As a medical anthropologist working in the Ministry of Public Health, his works are instrumental in integrating an anthropological perspective in health policy development and implementation.

-Mahidol University’s Health Social Science Department.
+Luechai Sringernyuang is an Associate Professor in medical anthropologist, Director of Health Social Science International Programme and Dean of the Faculty of Social Science and Humanities at Mahidol University, Thailand.
 He has extensive research experience in pharmaceutical use in Thailand, especially self-medication with modern pharmaceuticals in rural communities.

 Panoopat is a medical sociologist and pharmacist who works as a faculty member at Department of Community Pharmacy, Silpakorn University.
 Panoopat has research experience in ethnographic studies on the phenomenon of medicine use by kathoeis (transgender women) to modify their bodies.